-- I. Except as otherwise provided in this section: - (a) Any person who is convicted of any offense under RSA 265-A:2, I shall be: - (1) Guilty of a class B misdemeanor; - (2) Fined not less than \$500; - (3) Referred by the court to an IDCMP and, if a first-time offender, required to submit to an alcohol and drug abuse screening within 14 days of conviction, and, if testing demonstrates the likelihood of a substance use disorder, to submit further to a full substance use disorder evaluation within 30 days of conviction, to be administered by a service provider indicated by the IDCMP, and thereafter to follow the service plan developed from that substance use disorder evaluation by the IDCMP; - (4) Required to complete a department of health and human services approved impaired driver education program prior to the restoration of the person's driver's license or privilege to drive; provided however, that if the person has previously completed such a program within the past 5 years and provides required proof, that shall serve as fulfillment of this requirement; - (5) Required to pay all fees arising from services provided by the IDCMP and its referrals for the service plan; and - (6) Subject to the following: - (A) The person's driver's license or privilege to drive shall be revoked for not less than 9 months and, at the discretion of the court, such revocation may be extended for a period not to exceed 2 years.
-The court may suspend up to 6 months of this sentence, provided that the person has been screened within 14 days and, if required, has completed the substance use disorder evaluation within 30 days with a service provider indicated by an IDCMP and is in compliance with the service plan produced thereafter, and has completed a department of health and human services approved impaired driver education program.
-The court may, in its discretion, require the installation of an interlock device in accordance with RSA 265-A:36 during the period of sentence reduction, and may re-impose the longer suspension period if the defendant becomes noncompliant with the treatment recommendations at any time during the suspension period; - (B) The sentencing court may require the person to submit to random urinalysis or such other tests as the court may deem appropriate; and - (C) The court in which the person was convicted may reduce the conviction to a violation upon a motion filed by either party at least one year after the date of the conviction.
-In deciding whether to reduce the conviction to a violation, the court may consider the person's subsequent driving record, the recommendation of the IDCMP, the hardship that having a criminal record may cause for the person, and any other factors that the court deems relevant.
+- I. Except as otherwise provided in this section: - (a) Any person who is convicted of any offense under RSA 265-A:2, I shall be: - (1) Guilty of a class B misdemeanor; - (2) Fined not less than \$500; - (3) Referred by the court to an IDCMP and, if a first-time offender, required to submit to an alcohol and drug abuse screening within 14 days of conviction, and, if testing demonstrates the likelihood of a substance use disorder, to submit further to a full substance use disorder evaluation within 30 days of conviction, to be administered by a service provider indicated by the IDCMP, and thereafter to follow the service plan developed from that substance use disorder evaluation by the IDCMP; - (4) Required to complete a department of health and human services approved impaired driver education program prior to the restoration of the person's driver's license or privilege to drive; provided however, that if the person has previously completed such a program within the past 5 years and provides required proof, that shall serve as fulfillment of this requirement: - (5) Required to pay all fees arising from services provided by the IDCMP and its referrals for the service plan; (To see complete list of possible penalties see NH RSA 265-A:18).